-A bow and arrow might not be on the top of your list of safe summer toys, but toy makers are wise to parents’ concerns and have made fun, safe versions like this Z-Curve Bow by Zing Toys.
-Set up a target practice in your backyard and take turns shooting suction-cup arrows or soft arrows at a bullseye.
+A bow and arrow might not be on the top of your list of safe summer toys, but toymakers are wise to parents’ concerns and have made fun, safe versions like this suction-cup bow and arrow Zing Toys.
+Set up target practice in your backyard and take turns shooting suction-cup arrows or soft arrows at a bullseye.

 Listening to stories without the aid of images is a great skill for kids to practice in the summer months when so much of their attention is gobbled up by electronic devices.
 Tell the kids a spooky tale, preferably narrated with a flashlight under your chin.
 Tailor it to their age, of course, and if you’re in need of inspiration, search online for “campfire stories” for a list of websites that will help.

 If you don’t have access to water, nor a real boat or canoe, the fantastic thing about kids is that they’re willing to suspend their disbelief and imagine just about anything on dry land is a boat.
 So, find a big cardboard box, and make an oar out of upcycled materials from your recycling bin.
 Then join the kids in some boating imaginary play (pretending to be pirates is usually a hit) that they’re sure to love.

 Whether you’re entertaining one kid or six of them, an impromptu obstacle course is always good fun and builds motor skills.
 You simply need stuff that’s already around your home or backyard, and your imagination is the limit.